Losses, frustration mount as Trail Blazers make playoff push - WHIZ News

 In April, he’s averaging 22.1 points and 6.1 assists, well off his March averages of 29.8 points and 7.4 assists.

-“I think he’s competing,” Stotts said about Lillard.
+“I think he’s competing,” Stotts said.
 “He’s missing some shots that he normally makes, but I think he’s competing.”

-The Blazers were hurt by the extended absences of both CJ McCollum and Jusuf Nurkic because of injuries, but now both starters are back.
-Portland also added small forward Normal Powell.
+The Blazers were hurt by the extended absences of CJ McCollum and Jusuf Nurkic because of injuries, but now both starters are back.
+Portland also added small forward Norman Powell.

-Lillard said the issue wasn’t cohesion, despite all the moving parts.
-He said he understands that losing is hard, but he tries to preach patience to his teammates.
+Lillard said the issue isn’t cohesion, despite all the moving parts.
+He said he understands losing is hard, but he tries to preach patience to his teammates.

 “You never really know when it’s going to click or when you’re going to come out of it or turn a corner.
 So you’ve got to make sure you keep your mind all right, and you’ve got to make sure that you’re strong enough in your heart and in your mind to deal with whatever comes with those hard times,” he said.
 “I think that’s been my message: We’ve got to stay with it.”

-Lillard knows that it will be a fight to the finish line, just to make the playoffs.
-The Blazers are at Indiana on Tuesday night, before facing the Grizzlies again in Memphis on Wednesday.
+Lillard knows it will be a fight to the finish line just to make the playoffs.
+The Blazers are at Indiana on Tuesday night before facing the Grizzlies again in Memphis on Wednesday.

 “Bottom line, we just have to keep doing our work and move forward and let the chips fall.
 I say that understanding we have to do a lot of things better, and I have to be a lot better than I have been if we are going to do that,” Lillard said.
 “But it’s real adversity, I will tell you that.
 It’s real adversity.”